antick/mint-kit/CONTRIBUTING.md

 ## How can I contribute?

-If you have an awesome new feature that you want to implement or you found a bug that you would like to fix, here are some instructions to guide you through the process:
+If you have an awesome new feature that you want to implement, or you found a bug that you would like to fix, here are some instructions to guide you through the process:

 - Fork the repo to your account
 - Clone this repository